faizilham/msc-thesis/main/ch6_collection_extension.typ

 $
 ]

-Instead of always marking the utilization of construction call sites to $top$, it now depends on instantiated utilization annotation of the function's return value.
+Instead of always marking the utilization of construction call sites to $NU$, it now depends on instantiated utilization annotation of the function's return value.
 We also update the function `ApplyEff` called by `MarkArgs` and `MarkFV`, which now also replaces any occuring utilization variable $omega$ to $ypo(omega)$, that is the latest known assignment value of $omega$ after the signature instantiation.

 #[
-// #show math.equation.where(block: true): set block(spacing: 1.2em)
 $
   "ApplyEff"(ypo, u, ef) = cases(
     {UT} &"if" ef = EfU,